asjuan/sewrjs/README.md

      ];

-// simple find using low level API var query = require("../lib/sewquery");
+// simple find using low level API var query = require("sewquery");
 var filtered = query()(arr).find({ t: "A" }).all();
 // brings a: 1 and a: 5
 ```
 The code above has the inconvenience of fixing that particular array.
 Because of that, it is strongly recommended to use sewr intead.

 ```
-var sewr = require("../lib/sewr");
+var sewr = require("sewrjs");
 var f = sewr.querydef(function (d) {
-    // d is the definition object
     return d.groupBy('q').all();
 });

 ```
 Now, f becomes an array processing pipeline.
-If arr as an argument
+If the variable arr is passed in as an argument
 ```
 var result = f(arr);
 ```
-It will produce following array
+It will produce following grouped array
 ```
 [
 	{